 After getting my morning cappuccino and mini quiche from Mosaic Cafe (included in the cruise fare, by the way) I headed to the lobby to speak with a representative from the local tourist information office.
 I got my bearings and a personalized walking tour of the nearby town of Canakkale, then set off for the complimentary shuttle bus ride to Republic Square.

 The quiet Turkish port town of Canakkale is very easy to explore and can be done in less than two hours (one is probably enough).
-Passengers who wanted to immerse themselves into history could choose a Cruise Global, Connect LocalSM shore excursions option from the ship.
+Passengers who wanted to immerse themselves into history could choose a Azamara Shore Excursions option from the ship.
 The most popular excursions for the day included a trip to the ancient ruins in Troy, a tour of the memorial at Gallipoli, and a tour of the historic town of Assos.

 Walking Tour of Canakkale